github/docs/content/codespaces/customizing-your-codespace/changing-the-shell-in-a-codespace.md

 ## Installing a new shell

-You can install a new shell if you want to use a shell that isn't already installed in the base image or dev container configuration for a codespace.
+You can install a new shell if you want to use a shell not installed in the base image or dev container configuration for a codespace.

-If you're using the default dev container image, you can just look for installation instructions for Ubuntu Linux.
+If you're using the default dev container image, you can look for installation instructions for Ubuntu Linux.
 If you want to use a different shell for one session, you can use the command line to install the shell in the codespace you're working in.
 However, you may lose the installed programs if you rebuild the container in the codespace.
 For more information, see "[AUTOTITLE](/codespaces/getting-started/deep-dive#about-the-directory-structure-of-a-codespace)."

 A more robust option for installing new shells is to include the installation commands either in a dotfiles repository or as a lifecycle command, such as `postCreateCommand` in a `devcontainer.json` file.
 You should use a dotfiles repository to install a shell you want to use in all your codespaces and a `devcontainer.json` file for a shell that contributors to a specific repository should have installed.
 For more information, see "[AUTOTITLE](/codespaces/setting-your-user-preferences/personalizing-github-codespaces-for-your-account#dotfiles)" and "[AUTOTITLE](/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers)."